-iOS: Unable to resolve unicast DNS names that end in .local
+Unable to resolve unicast DNS names that end in .local in iOS

-iOS devices may be unable to resolve unicast DNS names that end with a ".local" suffix, affecting access to internal corporate networks that use an internal, top-level domain name, such as "mydomain.local".
+iOS devices might be unable to resolve unicast DNS names that end with a .local suffix.
+If you need to access an internal corporate network that uses an internal, top-level domain name such as "mydomain.local", these steps can help.